Anthono220/Gooter/README.md

 In terms of direct contributions, right now I am only really looking for bug fixes, localization thingies, and features that I would probably want the community to do for me lol.
 Be sure to submit an issue and look at other issues before you do anything.
 Other than that, the best thing you can do is to share feedback and ideas.
 If you enjoyed this game, you can also share the game with your friends and even make stuff yourself.

 If you wish to support the game's development, ensure that I can make open source games in the future, and/or simply wanna say thank you, here's the link to my Ko-Fi again: https://ko-fi.com/anthono220

+**It is recommended that you use the lastest version of Game Maker (not a beta) before messing with the source code for any reason.**